Permissions are essential for controlling user access to information and functionality in your application.

 An individual permission represents the ability to do something, like upload a video or edit a profile page.
 Permissions are assigned to roles such that each role is essentially a group of permissions.
 Each user has one or more roles that define what the user can do.

-To get you started quickly, Frontegg comes with a robust collection of default permissions that we call Frontegg Permissions.
+To get you started quickly, Frontegg comes with a robust collection of default permissions that we call Frontegg Permissions, these permissions are related to the features we give you within the admin-box.
 Additionally, you can add Custom Permissions to use in addition to or instead of the Frontegg Permissions.
 Read below to learn more.

-The Frontegg permissions provide you and your customers with granularity to select which users can do what regarding functionality from the User Management platform.
+The Frontegg permissions provide you and your customers with granularity to select which users can do what regarding functionality from the admin-box.

 Examples include permissions for operations such as